retnrernet/ship-it-to-heroku/readme.md

 7. Go to your forked repo github page, and click the deploy button below! ![Llama Power](http://orig05.deviantart.net/fee3/f/2010/094/f/d/llama_walk_by_taquito143.gif)

     [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

+## If you have Node
+You can use a convenience gulp task.

+1. Clean out all example files in www

+    `gulp clean`

 ## Check out this repo on Heroku!
 https://ship-it-to-heroku.herokuapp.com/